ppengzeng/ppengzeng.github.io/_pages/about.md

 Hi!
 My name is Yijie Lin.
 I’m a Ph.D. student from College of Computer Science, Sichuan Univerisity, China.
 Currently, I’m a student of Professor Peng <a href="http://pengxi.me"></a>

+My research interests include Multimodal Learning and Deep Learning.
+For now I focus on the multimodal learning and unsupervised learning, which can be unified to the framework of Representation Learning.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->